Russian occupations of Beirut: Second occupation

 Kozhukhov appeared with his squadron of at least 222 guns off Beirut's coast on 6 July, carrying a force of 1,200 Albanian mercenaries and mobile artillery units.
-Zahir had already negotiated an alliance with Shihab, when the latter was denied assistance by the Pasha of Damascus against Jazzar.
-During the month-long negotiations that followed, the Druze emir managed to persuade Kozhukhov, through Zahir and his uncle Amir Musa Mansur, to deliver Beirut to him.
+Daher had already negotiated an alliance with Shihab, when the latter was denied assistance by the Pasha of Damascus against Jazzar.
+During the month-long negotiations that followed, the Druze emir managed to persuade Kozhukhov, through Daher and his uncle Amir Musa Mansur, to deliver Beirut to him.
 Shihab was to pay a tribute of 300,000 qirsh and place the town under Russian protection.
 On his part, Kozhukhov promised that his troops would not pillage the town as the Russian occupiers of 1772 had.
 Both sides agreed that the Russians would hold Mansur as a hostage, pending full payment by Shihab.